PalakShah93/java/README.md

 Suppose A is super class and B is sub class then the format will be as below. class B extends A {}

+## Variable

+A variable is consider as a container in which we store the value/data throught the program.
+Every variable is assigned to a data type which will say that what and which kind of value will be stored.

 ## Refrence Link